AleksandraZosia/forkify-learning-JavaScript/README.md

 # forkify Project

-Recipe application that let's user ser
+Recipe application that let's user search the web for recipes and add their own recipes.